 How simple or difficult it is to apply to borrow from a Credit Union depends on the organisation.

-With us, you can borrow between £100- £1,000 (subject to affordability) and if accepted an Agent will visit your home on whichever day is best for the both of you and deliver the loan.
+With a doorstep loan, new customers can usually borrow between £100- £1,000 (subject to affordability and the lender’s product range) and if accepted a company representative will visit your home on whichever day is best for the both of you and deliver the loan.
 You can then make weekly payments directly to them in cash.
 So there’s no need to set up a direct debit, or visit your bank to make individual payments.
-Credit Unions aren’t as flexible and there’s the chance they’ll pay the money into your bank account, whereas an Agent will deliver the cash to you as soon as possible.
+Credit Unions aren’t as flexible and there’s the chance they’ll pay the money into your bank account, whereas a doorstep lender will deliver the cash to you as soon as possible.

 Please rate this article:

-How is provident different to a credit union
+How is a doorstep loan different to a credit union